 - Try the tea or sandwiches

-Upon visiting the tea garden I was very curious to know how it was developed.
-The tea garden truly is an oasis.
-Back in the early 1800’s the space was a rock quarry.
+I was very curious to know how this tea garden was developed.
+It is truly an oasis in the city.
+Back in the early 1800’s the location was used as a rock quarry.
 Many of the buildings developed in San Antonio were made from the rocks in that quarry.
-In the early 1900’s the tea garden was formed using prison labor.
+In the early 1900’s the tea garden was built using prison labor.

-The name was changed to The Chinese Tea Garden during the events of World War II because America and Japan were at war.
+The name was changed to, The Chinese Tea Garden, during the events of World War II because America and Japan were at odds.
 Japanese Tea Gardens in America were prone to vandalism after the attack on Pearl Harbor.
 Perhaps the name change prevented the destruction of the garden.
-You may find evidence of the name change overhead as you enter the garden.
-The name was changed back to the Japanese Tea Garden in the 1980’s.
+You may find evidence of the name change overhead as you enter this beautiful place.
+The name was changed back to the, Japanese Tea Garden, in the 1980’s.

 Tea gardens typically include a variety of plant life such as bonsai, azaleas, maple, dwarf, bamboo, pine, magnolias and wisteria trees.
-I noticed palm trees, shrubs and flowers of various colors, but was unable to find an exact list of plant life at this garden.
-There is of course, a waterfall and pond filled with lilies and fish.
-If you find an exact list of plant life, or recognize those at the San Antonio tea garden, please let me know and I will update the article.
+I noticed palm trees, shrubs and flowers of various colors, but was unable to find an exact list of plant-life at this garden.
+There is, of course, a waterfall and pond filled with lilies and fish.
+If you find an exact list of plant-life, or recognize those at this tea garden, please let me know and I will update the article.

 One final thing to note is something that happened to me after each visit.
-Two days after visiting I developed a very itchy rash that began in skin folds and proceeded to spread all over my body.
-Although I did not touch anything at the tea garden, this happened after both visits.
+Two days after visiting I developed a very itchy rash that began in skin folds, and proceeded to spread all over my body.
+Although I did not touch anything at the tea garden, this happened on two separate trips.
 The visits were at opposite times of year and would rule out a seasonal allergy.
 Either a coincidence, or I am very allergic to a plant in the garden.

 It has been very perplexing because the symptoms were similar to those one might get from a drug or food allergy.
-However, I do not take any pills, nor am I allergic to any foods to my knowledge.
-I also ruled out an allergy to a substance such as soap, antiperspirant, etc. My skin is very allergic to various plant life when contact is made, but this situation is unique.
-However, I could not find any instance of this happening to anyone else, so you are most likely safe.
+However, I do not take any pills, nor am I allergic to any foods, to my knowledge.
+I also ruled out an allergy to a substance such as soap, antiperspirant, etc. My skin is very allergic to various plant-life when contact is made, but this situation is unique.
+I could not find any instance of this happening to anyone else, so you are most likely safe.